mkoepf/ghcrctl/README.md

 ```

 **CI Policy:**
 In GitHub Actions CI, **all tests must run** - if any tests are skipped, the build will fail.
 This ensures that integration tests always run in CI where `GITHUB_TOKEN` is available.
-Locally, skipped tests are acceptable for development without credentials.

 #### Limitations